Advertisement

 2 / 7

 Choose a well-lit room with a full-length mirror.
-You’ll also need a hand-held mirror for hard-to-see areas such as the back of your legs—or enlist the help of a family member or close friend to search those spots.
-The importance of doing these checks is simple: Skin cancer is the most common cancer in the United States and can be deadly.
+You’ll also need a hand-held mirror for areas that are hard to see, such as the back of your legs—or enlist the help of a family member or close friend to search those areas of your body.
+Here's the importance of doing these checks: Skin cancer is the most common cancer in the United States and some types of skin cancer can be deadly.
+When it's detected earlier, skin cancer can be easier to treat.

 woman looking at phone in bathroom